-\textbf{Convergence:} In Fig. \ref{fig:exp2_time}, we study the evolution of the dynamic regret \eqref{eq:D_Reg} over time for OGD, C-DOGD, and the proposed DDAM-TOGD with different choices of the time window size $\Omega$ of the comparators \eqref{eq:windowed-comparator}.
+\textbf{Convergence:} In Fig. \ref{fig:exp2_time}, we study the evolution of the dynamic regret \eqref{eq:D_Reg} over time for OGD, C-DOGD, Truncated-DOGD, and the proposed DDAM-TOGD with different choices of the time window size $\Omega$ of the comparators \eqref{eq:windowed-comparator}.
+Different colors and markers denote distinct methods, whereas different line styles denote different values of $\Omega$.
 The proposed DDAM-TOGD is seen to approach the ideal centralized solution set by OGD.
 This shows that in this setting communication delays have a minor impact on performance due to the near-periodicity of the data.
 In contrast, for C-DOGD, the dynamic regret is much larger than for OGD, indicating the need for specializing the AM mechanisms at the agents.
+Interestingly, Truncated-DOGD performs worse than OGD and the proposed method, but better than C-DOGD.
+This is because $y_0=0.1$ and $y_1=100$ make each agent emphasize its own data, so that the truncated AM closely approximates the optimal AM.
 Note also that the static regret, obtained with $\Omega = T = 1200$, can become negative, showing that the hindsight-best solution is not necessarily optimal in a non-stationary environment.